Best Mattresses for Side Sleepers of 2022

 - Budget shoppers

-Nectar’s quilted gel memory foam comfort layer provides great pressure relief (8.5/10 Mattress Advisor score) at a competitive price point that frugal side sleepers will appreciate.
+The original Nectar Memory Foam’s quilted gel memory foam comfort layer provides great pressure relief (8.5/10 Mattress Advisor score) at a competitive price point that frugal side sleepers will appreciate.
 How competitive?
-You can currently get a queen-size Nectar for $899.
+You can currently get a queen-size Nectar for $999.

-The Nectar provides the the trademark “hugging” feeling of memory foam so that you can sink gently into the mattress.
+The original Nectar provides the the trademark “hugging” feeling of memory foam so that you can sink gently into the mattress.
 It also has an 8.5/10 score for responsiveness, a good sign for restless side sleepers who toss and turn.
 Nectar also offers a lifetime warranty and 365-night sleep trial, which puts the company among the top industry leaders in both categories.

 While this product offers a cooling cover and breathable foam layers, its 7.5/10 cooling score illustrates a common problem with all-foam mattresses.
 Also, side sleepers with neck pain or lower back pain might prefer a mattress that scores higher in the category of spine alignment.